jetpackpony/questessence-react-native/README.md

 * `git clone` this repository
 * `cd` into cloned directory
 * `npm install`
-* `cp .env.sample .env` and add google play license key to .env file (this step is not currently necessary as nothing can be purchased)
 * `cp js/config.js.sample js/config.js` and add Firebase app data to js/config.js file
 * change the name of the Android emulator to the one you have at `scripts/emulator` (alternatively you can start emulator from Android Studio launching the app)